Raspberry Pi + FreeBSD Series

 1. Install Raspberry Pi USB Boot Firmware

-Note: This step only applies if your Raspberry Pi 4 was made before September 2020.
+Note: This step only applies if your Raspberry Pi 4 was made before September 2020, and only if you want to boot from USB.

 Early models of the Raspberry Pi 4 won’t boot from a USB drive with the default firmware.
 There are two ways to update this.
 If you already have a SD card with Raspberry Pi OS installed, boot it up and do the following (copied from Raspberry Pi Documentation):